Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

 -  OPEN SOURCE IMPROVE: A comment that identifies a potential improvement to existing open source code repos

-At this point only KEYNOTE and OPEN SOURCE IMPROVE should remain in the repo, however it is possible that some TODOs and FIXMEs will remain accidentally, note that these have been delt with, but accidentally were not removed from the code.
+At this point only KEYNOTE and OPEN SOURCE IMPROVE should remain in the repo, however it is possible that some TODOs and FIXMEs will remain accidentally.
+Note that these have been dealt with, but were accidentally not removed from the code.
-Many IDEs have a search function that can be used to find these keywords, which we would encourage you to use.
+Many IDEs have a search function that can be used to find these keywords, which we encourage you to use.

 Repo index
 ----------
 Below is a rough guide to the repo structure.
 Not every file in the repo is described.
-Often the best way to find out the information a file contains is to look through the appropriate python function and read the docstrings.
+Often the best way to find out what information a file contains is to look through the appropriate Python function and read the docstrings.
 The repo has been documented to a reasonable extent, but there is still some work that could be done to make the repo more user friendly.
 If you have any questions please contact Matt Dumont (matt@komanawa.com)